 Careers and Salaries for MBA Graduates in Colorado

 Colorado enjoys a robust economy, boasting one of the lowest unemployment rates and fastest job growth rates in the country, according to a 2019 report in USA Today.
 Colorado's economy thrives across several sectors, and many of the state's fastest-growing jobs require a master's degree.
 Online MBA graduates in Colorado can pursue careers in fields like aerospace, genetic counseling, statistics, healthcare, and law.

 Colorado's top industries are generally concentrated in the state's larger cities, like Denver, Boulder, Fort Collins, Pueblo, and Colorado Springs.
 These communities form an urban band stretching north to south through the center of the state.
 Some thriving industries, such as agriculture, benefit from Colorado's natural resources and spread across more rural areas.

 Experts expect the job outlook for Colorado residents to remain positive in the future.
 A study by the Leeds School of Business at the University of Colorado Boulder projects that the economy will continue growing over the next few years, but at a slower, more sustainable rate.

 |Lockheed Martin Space Systems||Littleton||Aerospace||10,000|

 Online MBA graduates can find jobs in many prospering industries.
-An array of opportunities for business-savvy individuals can be found at Denver International Airport, and an MBA with a specialty in administration could lead to a career in education affiliated with the University of Colorado Boulder.
+Business-savvy individuals can find an array of opportunities at Denver International Airport.
+Those with MBAs concentrated in administration may qualify for academic careers affiliated with the University of Colorado Boulder.
 Lockheed Martin also needs management professionals and individuals with sound business judgement.